Abuelo-Comodo/sistema-abuelo-comodo/README.md

 **Trigger-Based Business Logic**: PostgreSQL triggers execute automatically on data changes.
 When an order item is inserted, the system processes product recipes, reserves inventory, and generates accounting entries—all within a single transaction with guaranteed consistency.

 **Bidirectional Shopify Synchronization**: Phone orders created through AppSheet automatically push to Shopify within seconds via database triggers and Edge Functions.
-All orders—regardless of origin—appear in Shopify for unified fulfillment management.
+Product catalog changes in Shopify automatically sync to Supabase.
+All data flows bidirectionally for unified management.

 **Normalized Data Model**: 29 tables with 52 foreign key constraints replace the flat spreadsheet structure.
 Composite products with up to 19 components are handled through proper relational design rather than string concatenation and formula-based lookups.

 **Dual-Location Inventory**: Stock levels track independently across Playa Regatas (PR) and Tienda Pilares (TP), with transfer workflows designed for inter-location movement.

-**Soft Delete Architecture**: Orders are archived rather than deleted, preserving audit trails and enabling recovery when needed.
+**Soft Delete Architecture**: Orders and products are archived rather than deleted, preserving audit trails and enabling recovery when needed.

 ## Technology Stack